 Your credit utilization reflects how much of your overall available credit you are using.
-It’s generally recommended that you use less than 30 percent of your total credit limit at any one time.
-If you consistently use more than 30 percent of your total available credit, it could be a warning sign to a credit card company that you may have trouble repaying the money you borrow.
+It’s generally recommended that you use less than 30% of your total credit limit at any one time.
+If you consistently use more than 30% of your total available credit, it could be a warning sign to a credit card company that you may have trouble repaying the money you borrow.

 When you apply for a credit card, you may be asked to disclose your income as part of the application.
 The card issuer will likely look at your overall income relative to your debt — also known as your debt-to-income ratio — to make sure the company doesn’t offer you more credit than they think you can reasonably pay back.

-If you have a limited credit history, it could affect your credit card approval odds.
+If you have a limited credit history, it could affect your likelihood of being approved for a credit card.
 Credit card issuers generally like to see that a person is an experienced borrower who can repay debts.
 If your credit history is short, you may not have proved to be creditworthy quite yet.

-Not having information that could vouch for your creditworthiness can make it tough to get approved.
-If you don’t have much credit history, consider starting with a secured credit card, such as the Capital One® Secured Mastercard® .
+Not having information that could vouch for a positive credit history can make it tough to get approved.
+If you don’t have much credit history at all, consider starting with a secured credit card.
 A secured card can help you build credit as long as you use it responsibly and the card issuer reports to at least one of the three major consumer credit bureaus.

 If you’re applying for a credit card and have great credit scores, you might think you’ll get instantly approved, but that won’t always be the case.
 Credit card companies generally look at the big picture, not just your credit scores.
 Keep these factors in mind when applying for your next credit card.